Murals, Music & Marches Celebrating Women’s Day

 Though separated by time, culture, and race, these incredible women, mere street art amongst a city of Renaissance relics, are united by their strength and courage in the face of adversity.

-Continuing the movement on Friday is a protest for rights and equality of all women fighting sexual and domestic abuse, economic inequality, workplace discrimination, and reproductive restraints.
+There are other special events that day in honor of women as well.
+One is a protest for rights and equality of all women fighting sexual and domestic abuse, economic inequality, workplace discrimination, and reproductive restraints.

 Speakers, music, and poster making, will take place in piazza Santissima Annunziata at 3:30 pm, and later at 5:30 pm, a march from the square to Santo Spirito.